Computer: Electromechanical

-In 1941, Zuse followed his earlier machine up with the Z3, the world's first working electromechanical programmable, fully automatic digital computer.
-The Z3 was built with 2000 relays, implementing a 22 bit word length that operated at a clock frequency of about 5–10 Hz.
+In 1941, Zuse followed his earlier machine with the Z3, the world's first working electromechanical programmable, fully automatic digital computer.
+The Z3 was built with 2000 relays, implementing a 22-bit word length that operated at a clock frequency of about 5–10 Hz.
 Program code was supplied on punched film while data could be stored in 64 words of memory or supplied from the keyboard.
 It was quite similar to modern machines in some respects, pioneering numerous advances such as floating-point numbers.
 Rather than the harder-to-implement decimal system (used in Charles Babbage's earlier design), using a binary system meant that Zuse's machines were easier to build and potentially more reliable, given the technologies available at that time.
 The Z3 was not itself a universal computer but could be extended to be Turing complete.

 Zuse's next computer, the Z4, became the world's first commercial computer; after initial delay due to the Second World War, it was completed in 1950 and delivered to the ETH Zurich.
 The computer was manufactured by Zuse's own company, Zuse KG, which was founded in 1941 as the first company with the sole purpose of developing computers in Berlin.
 The Z4 served as the inspiration for the construction of the ERMETH, the first Swiss computer and one of the first in Europe.